-This stunning looking Vegan Black Forest Naked Cake is completely dairy-free and egg-free, plus very easy to make and delicious!
+This Vegan Black Forest Naked Cake recipe is easy to make and looks simply beautiful.
+Dairy-Free, Egg-Free, Soy-Free & Delicious!

 Friends, I am in love.
 With cake.
 This Vegan Black Forest Naked Cake, specifically.

 I have been having mixed results with vegan cakes so far, mainly because of the cream.
 I like my cakes filled with cream, and the filling to sponge cake ratio should be in favor of the filling.

 The cake should be light, creamy, decadent.
 But this is not always the case with vegan cakes.

 I have been having trouble until I learned I can make my own vegan whipped cream at home.
 And making your own vegan whipped cream is not only easy, but the cream tastes divine as well!
 I promise!

 Also, this Vegan Black Forest Naked Cake is so worth the effort of turning on your oven and actually bake.

 There are layers of rich chocolate sponge cake that is slightly infused with cherry juice.

 The coconut whipped cream is fluffy and with a hint of vanilla, and so good, you’ll want to lick the bowl.